marthaberner/simple-ui-router-tutorial/README.md

 We can use UI Router's state attribute to define nested states.
 For example, what if we want to have a links on our About page that display different information?
 Turns out it's really easy.
-It's all here in step 5 in the [docs](https://github.com/angular-ui/ui-router#get-started) and be as simple or complex as you want it to be.
+It's all here in step 5 in the [docs](https://github.com/angular-ui/ui-router#get-started).
+These routes and states can be as simple or complex as you need them to be.
 I'll give you the simple version here and you can read the docs to explore more complex scenarios.

-1. Add a `Things` navigation link to your About page using `ui-sref`.
-Here your state will be nested, so you can use the dot notation to say so. `.things`
+1. Add a `Harry Potter Characters` navigation link or button to your About page using `ui-sref`.
+Here your state will be nested, so you can use the dot notation to say so. __example:__ `.potter`

-2. Add a nested state to your route and render `list.html`
+2. Add this nested state to your route and render `list.html` when a user visits that state.
  - Don't just copy and paste.
 Take a minute to actually read the code below and understand what's going on

 ```
-.state('about.things', {
+.state('about.potter', {
-  url: "/things",
+  url: "/potter",
   templateUrl: 'partials/list.html',
   controller: function($scope) {
         $scope.list = [